Title

 In the last 20 years, more than 30 site-years of trials have been conducted by various researchers in North Dakota and northwestern Minnesota.
 Using an N cost of 30 cents/pound of N and a dry bean price of 20 cents/pound (lb), the return to N in inoculated and noninoculated trials was determined (Figure 1).

 Figure 1.
-The economic return to supplemental N from more than 30 inoculated and noninoculated trials in North Dakota and northwestern Minnesota.
+Economic return to supplemental N from 30+ inoculated and noninoculated trials in North Dakota and northwestern Minnesota.

 Figure 1.
 The economic return to supplemental N from more than 30 inoculated and noninoculated trials in North Dakota and northwestern Minnesota.
 Cost of N at 30 cents/lb of N and dry bean price of 20 cents/lb.